 The Ghost on the Boardwalk

-Here is a tip, for those of you who are not born and raised in New Jersey; If you are in New Jersey, and someone tells you a story, take it with a grain of salt.
+Here is a tip for those of you who are not born and raised in New Jersey; If you are in NJ, and someone tells you a story, take it with a grain of salt.
 Jersey people tend to eat-up gossip like Swedish Fish.
 They will also embellish parts of the story where they do not have all the facts.
 Very rarely will people sacrifice a good rumor, for the sake of the truth.

 The ghost on the boardwalk supposedly exists in several different beach towns.
 The legend is, the guy was a local.
 Mostly, locals tend to get along with each other, saving all their animus for those awful New Yorkers or clueless Pennsylvania drivers.